Cinema of Finland: SF

 After his early death in 1935, Karu was replaced by Toivo Särkkä in the head of the company.
 Särkkä led SF until its bankruptcy in 1965.
 Särkkä was the most prolific producer and director that Finnish film has ever seen: he has way over 200 feature productions in his filmography, of which he directed 51.
 With Yrjö Norta, he directed most of the company's films in the 1930s, including religious drama As Dream and Shadow...
 (1937) and patriotic historical film Manifest in February (1939).
 Särkkä's and Norta's output includes some highly popular folk comedies like Lapatossu (1937) – with beloved comedy actor Aku Korhonen – ,The Regiment's Trouble Boy (1938), the model of Finnish military farce genre, and The SF Parade (1940), the first proper Finnish musical comedy.
+Särkkä also directed Finland's first feature-length color film, which was the 1956 drama film Juha.

 Many Finnish films of the 1940s and 1950s – especially during Särkkä's era – were largely characterized by certain plot structures and themes, such as glorification related to the countrysides, emphasizing virtuous morality, and the superficiality of film's dialogue.
 Also, the so-called "Rillumarei films", a comedic song or couplet types films, began to become more widespread, including the Pekka Puupää films starring Esa Pakarinen and Masa Niemi.
 The "Rillumarei films", full of the pride of workers' and carefree guys, were loved by the audience, although they were very hated by critics.

 Other companies

 Along with Suomi-Filmi and SF, few minor companies were able to produce many films during the golden age.
-With Valentin Vaala's films, these sort of local "poverty row" productions are the most fascinating films made during the 1930s.
+With Valentin Vaala's films, these local "poverty row" productions are the most fascinating films made during the 1930s.